 Our team at the Bay Area industrial design services firm recommends that you design the initial prototype with the user’s needs and approach heavily in mind, as they will ultimately be the ones to test out your final prototype.

 This means making sure that the prototype is simple and easy to use and clearly shows what it is trying to accomplish or solve for your target consumer.
-In this way, they will be able to physically test out your prototype, and you will get more accurate feedback on the performance of the product itself rather than just how it looks, making it easier to go back and make the requisite adjustments to improve its functionality.
+In this way, they will be able to physically test your prototype, and you will get more accurate feedback on the performance rather than just how it looks, making it easier to go back and make the requisite adjustments to improve its functionality.

 Prime Your Audience

 When you release a prototype, it’s important to let your audience know what to expect!
-Our Bay Area industrial design services firm understands that prototyping is all about testing your product and getting a sense of how your envisioned idea will work in real life, which means that the promises you make to your audience are all going to be assessed following your prototype reveal.
+Our Bay Area industrial design services firm understands that prototyping is all about testing your product and getting a sense of how your envisioned idea will work in real life.
+This means the promises you make to your audience will be assessed following your prototype reveal.

-Let your audience know what the prototype does, what it solves, and exactly what your audience will see once the prototype is presented.
-Not only does this provide them with an accurate understanding of what your prototype is supposed to do, but it allows the expectations of your audience to be at a level that doesn’t set themselves, or yourself, up for disappointment.
+Let your audience know what the prototype does, what it solves, and what your audience will see once it is presented.
+Not only does this provide them with an accurate understanding of what your prototype is supposed to do, but it ensures the expectations of your audience are at an appropriate level that doesn’t set themselves, or yourself, up for disappointment.

 Remind them that the prototype is not the final model and will be improved upon.
 Also, make sure to ask for specific, constructive criticism that allows you to learn what features your product is lacking or what areas could be improved in terms of efficiency or efficacy.